How to improve your employee experience strategy: our 10 tips

 7) Promote Diversity, Equity and Inclusion (DEI)

-Diversity, equity and inclusion are essential for a thriving workplace culture.
+Diversity, equity and inclusion (DEI) are essential for a thriving workplace culture.
 When people from different backgrounds and experience levels collaborate, they bring their unique experiences, perspectives and knowledge to the table, boosting innovation and creativity.

 8) Implement Feedback-Based Performance Management